Home About & Contact

 1439 Market Street, Chattanooga, TN

-There are two ways to experience their hand-crafted bourbons: the “Traditional Tour & Tasting” or the “Whiskey Flight Tasting.”
-Due to the popularity of these tours, it’s recommended that you make reservations in advanced because the tours often sell out.
+Due to the popularity of these tours, it’s recommended that you make reservations in advance because the tours often sell out.

-Of course, the best part of the tour is the whiskey tasting that includes a one-of-a-kind whiskey flight.
+Of course, the best part of the tour is the whiskey tasting which includes a one-of-a-kind whiskey flight.
 You can take notes during your whiskey tasting to help determine your favorites to purchase later.

 Stay at The Read House